 For example, you could be a pro user who dual boots between macOS and Windows on a daily basis.
 Others might be wondering about booting a Mac from a disk other than their designated startup disk.
 Or perhaps you’re looking to isolate the cause of a software issue in the macOS Safe Mode or boot straight into Recovery OS as the last option?

-Quick overview of Mac startup key combinations
+Mac startup key combinations

 To boot your Intel-based Mac into any of the macOS built-in startup modes, you must press and hold one or more keys detailed below after turning on the computer.
 Press the keys immediately after hearing the startup sound, unless otherwise specified.